pytorch/torchtune/docs/source/basics/text_completion_datasets.rst

 Text-completion datasets are typically used for continued pre-training paradigms which involve fine-tuning a base model on an unstructured, unlabelled dataset in a self-supervised manner.

-The primary entry point for fine-tuning with preference datasets in torchtune :func:`~torchtune.datasets.text_completion`.
+The primary entry point for fine-tuning with text completion datasets in torchtune :func:`~torchtune.datasets.text_completion`.
 Text completion datasets are simply expected to contain a column, "text", which contains the text for each sample.